 There are two main types of calipers:

-- Fixed calipers - As the name implies, fixed calipers do not move but instead have a set location arranged on the opposing sides of the rotor.
-The pistons apply force from both sides of the caliper and are preferred for their high performance, but are more expensive than floating calipers.
+As the name implies, fixed calipers do not move but instead have a set location arranged on the opposing sides of the rotor.
+The pistons apply force from both sides of the caliper and are preferred for their high performance, but they are more expensive than floating calipers.

 Durability

-While brake pads and rotors are damaged frequently, calipers do not need to be replaced often.
-The primary reason for caliper damage is due to driving a vehicle on worn-out pads or twisted rotors.
+While brake pads and rotors are frequently damaged, calipers do not need to be replaced often.
+The primary reason for worn-out calipers is due to driving an automobile on worn-out pads or twisted rotors.
 This can hinder the system's ability to dissipate frictional heat, leading to wear and degradation.

 Signs of Potential Brake Caliper Failure